You are here

 In a typical IoT smart city project, thousands of different sensors and end point need to connect to a central Command & Control (C&C) room, where the collected data is presented in the form of actionable information on cloud-based dashboards.
 This requires at least four different functionalities at the point where the data from all these sensors is aggregated, i.e., the edge:

-• Protocol conversion (from legacy SCADA to MQTT) if devices from mixed
+- Protocol conversion (from legacy SCADA to MQTT) if devices from mixed generations are used

 Until today, in many cases four separate boxes were needed in each remote location.
 When multiplied by the number of sites the result is a massive footprint that would prove to be very expensive to manage and maintain.